-Tracking which job boards are the source of successful placements allow you an insight into where to allocate your budget, justify increasing it and deliver higher ROI.
+Tracking which job boards are the source of successful placements allows you an insight into where to allocate your budget, justify increasing it and deliver higher ROI.

 Improved decisions with Growth Analytics

 A headline understanding of data and top-level reports on what’s happening in your business will not give you a competitive advantage.
-Growth Analytics Platforms like cube19 provide you with the ability to deep dive into the real reasons behind these four assets at any time and optimise your entire operation for positive growth.
+Growth Analytics Platforms like Bullhorn Analytics provide you with the ability to dive deep into the real reasons behind these four assets at any time and optimise your entire operation for positive growth.